Trentbarton: Services and brands

-Services that operate with conventional numbers are operated using plain red vehicles which feature branding advertisements for the Mango and Hugo apps, these vehicles also substitute for a branded vehicle if it is unavailable.
+Services that operate with conventional numbers (for example V3) are operated using plain red vehicles which feature branding advertisements for the Mango and Hugo apps, these vehicles also substitute for a branded vehicle if it is unavailable.

 As a result of driver shortages and lower passenger numbers following the COVID-19 pandemic, Trentbarton announced in August 2022 that already-suspended services Spondon Flyer and 1A would officially be withdrawn, while service 141 would be transferring to Stagecoach East Midlands from 4 September.
 From 2 October 2022, a number of other services were revised alongside the creation of a new local network centred around Ilkeston and Heanor to replace long-standing services, including Amberline and Black Cat.

+The new network was introduced with new routes 31, 32, 33, and 34 to replace the long lasting routes 20, 21, amberline, black cat, and connect C1 and C2 on the 2nd of October 2022.

 High Peak Buses

 In April 2012, Trentbarton entered into a joint venture with Centrebus.
 This saw the company's operation in Buxton combined with Bowers Coaches to form High Peak Buses.

 The joint company operates all services previously run by Bowers Coaches, as well as the Buxton operations of Trentbarton, including the 199 service, which runs between Buxton and Manchester Airport via Stockport, as well as the Transpeak service which runs between Buxton and Derby via Matlock, and also used to run on from Buxton towards Stockport and Manchester.